 Whether it’s at the start of each year or it’s a mid-year check-in, it’s important to be conscious of our health needs and check-ups that are necessary.
 We can be so focused on our career goals but what is a career goal without optimal health?

-Of course I understand that we can’t control it all.
+There are sometimes unexpected health concerns that come up we can’t control it all.
 Sometimes, we just get sick.
 It happens.
-We develop health conditions that happen for seemingly no reason but I do think that there’s a lot we can do to be preventative and that includes going to the doctor.
-I get that sometimes it can feel like a nuisance or it can be de-prioritized on that to-do list of yours but if you just spend a few minutes today to call all of your doctors and make your appointments, I promise you that it will bring peace of mind!
-It’s one of the top ways I think we can all start to get organized this year.
+We develop health conditions that happen for seemingly no reason but there’s a lot we can do to be preventative and that includes going to the doctor.
+It can feel like a nuisance or it can be de-prioritized on that to-do list of yours but if you just spend a few minutes today to call all of your doctors and make your appointments, it can bring peace of mind.
+It’s one of the top ways we recommend getting organized for the year.

-You might be wondering how often you need to see certain doctors, so here is a thorough breakdown of which doctors to see and how often.
-Of course this will all vary depending on your age, current health, and family history but I think it’s a good guideline to work from!
+Here is a thorough breakdown of which general doctors to see and how often.
+Of course we all have bioindividuality and our needs differ depending on age, current health, family history, and lifestyle but this is a general guideline to work from.